midzer/beerbase/content/breweries/rock-art-brewery/rock-art-american-red-ale.md

 srm: 0
 upc: 0
 ---
-The unofficial name for this beer is â€œSuper Glideâ€.
+The unofficial name for this beer is â€œSuper Glideâ€�.
 Malty rich with a hint of spicy hops and roasted grains.
 This beer is one smooth ride with a clean finish!
 We brewed this one with American Pale, oats, flaked barley, black, chocolate, red malt, melandolin malt.
 American hops include Magnum, Centennial, Liberty and Crystal.
 Enjoy!